Comparisons13 min read

 ProtonVPN vs Windscribe 2026: Which VPN Is Actually Worth Your Money?

-I run a small e-commerce business.
-I travel constantly.
-And for years, I've been hunting for a VPN that doesn't slow my connection to a crawl every time I try to access my store's backend from a hotel Wi-Fi in another country.
+I run a small e-commerce business and travel constantly.
+For years, I've been hunting for a VPN that doesn't slow my connection to a crawl every time I try to access my store's backend from a hotel Wi-Fi in another country.
 So when it comes to ProtonVPN vs Windscribe 2026, I've got real skin in the game — this isn't some theoretical exercise or a spec-sheet comparison written from a comfy office.

 Let's get into it.